WerWolv/Documentation/pattern_language/core-language/preprocessor.md

 **Possible values:** Any integer value **Default:** `0x2000`

 This pragma sets the maximum number of patterns allowed to be created.
-To prevent the runtime using up a lot of memory when creating a lot of patterns, execution will stop prematurely if too many patterns are existing simultaneously.
+To prevent the runtime using up a lot of memory when creating a lot of patterns, execution will stop prematurely if too many patterns exist simultaneously.
 This is similar to the `array_limit` pragma but catches smaller, nested arrays as well.

 #### `once`